Chapter 6: Remote and Distributed

 The Remote Reality

 Remote and distributed teams are now the norm, not the exception.
-Traditional co-located standup wisdom doesn't always apply.
+Traditional co-located standup advice does not always apply.

 Challenges: